I entirely share your concern about the recent announcement about critical care services at our local hospital, the Friarage in Northallerton.

 Like you, my family rely on and care deeply about the Friarage.
 From fixing broken bones to treating allergic reactions, the doctors and nurses at the hospital have been there for us, just like they have for thousands of local families.
 And since being elected as your Member of Parliament, my highest priority has been to ensure the Friarage remains a strong local hospital.

 So this announcement is extremely disappointing to me personally.

 It is also very frustrating that this change has been sprung on us by the South Tees Hospital NHS Foundation Trust in such a sudden way.
 Frustrating because this change is not driven primarily by money, but by recruitment and staffing issues that have been known about for a long time.

 Indeed, I have been pressing the Trust on this specific issue for well over a year, following a meeting I organised with local medical staff in 2017 to discuss recruitment in detail.

 The Trust have said they made this sudden decision because they believe it is the only way to secure patient safety.
-As a layperson, it is difficult for me to argue they are wrong, and indeed our local GPs and hospital doctors appear to be supportive of the Trust’s decision.
+As a layperson, it is difficult for me to argue they are wrong, and indeed our local GPs and medical staff appear to be supportive of the Trust’s decision.